-SKILL LEVEL HOURLY RATE SKILLS NECESSARY BEFORE

-ADVANCEMENT TO THE

-NEXT RATE LEVEL

-Skill Level II

-Skill Level IV

-B Rate

-Full Rate

-Entry level from another department The effective transfer rate Ability to locate the size changed.
+SKILL LEVEL HOURLY RATE SKILLS NECESSARY BEFORE ADVANCEMENT TO THE NEXT RATE LEVEL Entry level from another department The effective transfer rate Ability to locate the size changed.
 Ability department to use a hoist properly when handling tooling.
 Ability to locate and transfer the new tooling with a jeep to the s/c TAM Ability to transport the old tooling with a jeep to the storage area and store it properly.
-Pass entrance skills Entry level/new hire The effective hire rate examination.
-Entry level/new mre The effective fife rate Ability to use hoist properly when handling
+Pass entrance skills examination.
 Entry level/new hire The effective hire rate Ability to locate the TAM being size changed.
 Ability to use hoist properly when handling tooling.
 Ability to locate and transfer the new tooling with a jeep to the S/C TAM.
 Ability to transport the old tooling with a jeep to the storage area and store it properly.
 Pass basic skills examination.
 Skill Level I C Rate Ability to locate the TAM being size changed.
 Ability to use a hoist properly when handling tooling.
-Ability to locate and transfer the new tooling with a jeep to the storage area and store it nronerly Pass C Rate examination

-Ability to read spec.
+Ability to locate and transfer the new tooling with a jeep to the storage area and store it properly.
+Pass C Rate examination Skill Level II B Rate Ability to read spec.
 To determine the proper tooling necessary for any S/C. Ability to locate and transport new tooling to the S/C TAM.
 Ability to make tooling changes in S/C TAM with little or no help.
 Ability to use hoist properly when handling tooling.
 Ability to transport tooling with a jeep to the storage area and store it properly.
 Ability to build bags as required.
 Ability to make initial (rough) set up with little or not help.
-Pass B Rate examination

-Ability to do everything listed I A, B, & C Rates in all assigned areas.
+Pass B Rate examination.
+Skill Level IV Full Rate Ability to do everything listed I A, B, & C Rates in all assigned areas.
 Ability to make complete S/C'S in all depts.
 To include all set ups and adjustments without assistance.
 Ability to make running adjustments as required without assistance.
 Provide personal hand tools as specified by size changer tool list.
 Pass Full Rate examination.